ajlaston/react-pokedex/README.md

 # PokeDex built with React

 Scroll through the pokedex, click on the pokemon and capture it.
-[Create React App](https://github.com/facebook/create-react-app).

 ## Click here for the demo: https://react-pokedex-sam.netlify.app/